-The Western Quoll (Dasyurus geoffroii) is an marsupial endemic carnivore that use to occupy most of the continent of Australia.
+The Western Quoll (Dasyurus geoffroii) is an endemic marsupial carnivore that use to occupy most of the continent of Australia.
 With European settlement and feral cats and foxes, they have become endangered.
 They are now restricted and protected in south-western Australia and an area in South Australia.

 Their other name is Chuditch, which is from Noongar Australian Aboriginal people of the south-west of Western Australia.